Quantum molecules

 About

 The quantum molecules group is located at the institute for experimental physics of the University of Innsbruck.
-The research group is embeded in the larger Quantum Optics and Spectroscop group and is led by Philipp Schindler.
+The research group is embeded in the larger Quantum Optics and Spectroscopy group and is led by Philipp Schindler.

 Research